PrithakADHI/PyGameKit/README.md

 <p> Created as an Abstraction of Pygame to make development a bit easier for begineer Python Programmers. </p>
 <p> Uses Object-Oriented Concepts to create an Abstraction. </p>

+## Installation

+Currently working on implementing it in PyPI.
+But for now, you can download the repo and copy over the PyGameKit to your Desired Location and just import it that way.

 # Documentation
 <p> Before we overview the functionality of PyGameKit.
 Here are some basic codes: </p>